 LAND USE AND ENVIRONMENTAL REVIEW

 - Friends of Twin Lakes v.
 City of Roseville, 764 N.W.2d 378 (Minn.
 App.
-2009) (affirming negative declaration on the need for an environmental impact statement under the Minnesota Environmental Policy Act for a development plan, and upholding the City’s consideration of pre-existing regulatory oversight when determining that the proposed plan does not have the potential to create significant environmental effects).
+2009).
+Representing a city, we successfully defended a negative declaration on the need for an environmental impact statement under the Minnesota Environmental Policy Act for a development plan, and upholding the City’s consideration of pre-existing regulatory oversight when determining that the proposed plan does not have the potential to create significant environmental effects.

 LOCAL REGULATION OR FINANCING OF TELECOMMUNICATION SYSTEMS